Bronx Estate Litigation

 Estate Litigation

 In order to make sure property is disposed of according to their wishes, people often make a will or trust, or both.
 These are written instruments executed for purposes of distributing property under certain circumstances, such as the death of the person making the instrument.
-The disposition of property is often a heated affair.
-Loved ones may disagree with the wishes of the person making the will or trust, or may be suspicious of the circumstances surrounding the drafting and execution of the instrument.
+Even when care is taken with a will or trust, the disposition of property may be a heated affair.
+Loved ones may disagree with the wishes of the person making the will or trust, or they may be suspicious of the circumstances surrounding the drafting and execution of the instrument.
 It is possible to challenge the validity of a testamentary instrument through a will contest or trust contest.
 These are some of the most common forms of estate litigation.

 Reasons to contest a will or trust include fraud, undue influence, incapacitation, incompetence, and failure to execute the instrument properly.
-There are situations in which a caregiver with influence over an elderly person’s daily living successfully tries to exert control over the disposition of the elderly person’s property, so that the caregiver gets substantial assets.
-Sometimes an elderly person has acquired a condition that makes him or her unlikely to understand what a will or trust says.
-For example, if your father made a will after he developed Alzheimer’s and you were disinherited, you might use this as the basis for a will contest.
+In some cases, a caregiver with influence over an elderly person’s daily living successfully tries to exert control over the disposition of the elderly person’s property, so that the caregiver receives substantial assets upon that elderly person’s death; it may be appropriate to bring a will contest on the grounds of undue influence.
+Another potential basis for estate litigation is when an elderly person has acquired a condition that makes him or her unlikely to understand what a will or trust says; the grounds for the contest would be lack of testamentary capacity.
+For example, if your father made a new will after he developed Alzheimer’s and you were disinherited, you might assert that he lacked testamentary capacity in a will contest and request that an earlier will be honored.

 What is Kinship Asset Discovery?

-Kinship asset discovery needs to go forward if someone dies intestate, meaning they didn’t leave behind a will or trust to govern the disposition of their estate.
-In such cases, intestacy laws apply, and the kinship asset proceedings will determine whether someone claiming he or she should inherit is next of kin and should receive an inheritance.
-The discovery entails a survivor showing he had a blood relationship to the deceased, nobody has a closer level of consanguinity, and whether any others, such as a sibling, have the same degree of consanguinity.
+Kinship asset discovery is a procedure that applies if someone dies intestate, meaning they didn’t leave behind a will or trust to govern the disposition of their estate.
+In such cases, intestacy laws apply, and the kinship asset discovery will determine whether someone claiming he or she should inherit is, in fact, next of kin and should receive an inheritance.
+The discovery entails the survivor showing: (1) he had a blood relationship to the deceased, (2) nobody has a closer level of consanguinity, and (3) whether any others, such as a sibling, have the same degree of consanguinity.
 Proof needs to be made with testimony and certified records.

 Often estate litigation arises in connection with real property.
-Sometimes a person dies with only one asset: a home where they lived.
-Sometimes beneficiaries lived at the same house, and won’t leave after the decedent died, even though another person has inherited the property.
-It is possible for an administrator or executor to try to evict these types of tenants in a turn-over proceeding, and a knowledgeable Bronx estate litigation lawyer can help.
-A turn-over proceeding can be brought in the Surrogate’s Court, and through it, you may be able to obtain unpaid rents and costs.
-In this type of proceeding, the executor or administrator asks the court to order a third party to turn property, such as real estate, over to the fiduciary that belongs to the estate, but is in the third party’s possession.
+For instance, suppose a person dies with only one asset, the home where they lived, and beneficiaries lived at the same house, but won’t leave after the decedent died, even though another person has inherited the property.
+It is possible for an executor to try to evict these types of tenants in a turn-over proceeding in the course of probate.
+A turn-over proceeding can be brought in the Bronx Surrogate’s Court, and through it, you may be able to obtain unpaid rents and costs.
+In this type of proceeding, the executor or administrator asks the court to order a third party who has possession of property, such as real estate, to turn over that property to the fiduciary that is overseeing the estate.
 Landlord-tenant eviction proceedings may also be used to evict third parties from the real estate owned by the estate.

 Sometimes a large parcel of real estate originally belonging to a decedent is held in a trust.
 A beneficiary of the trust may object to how the trustee is handling management of the real property, and might wish to make allegations of self-dealing, imprudent management decisions, or breach of fiduciary duty in the interests of getting the trustee removed.
-A beneficiary may have the desire to obtain an accounting related to the real estate.
+For example, if it appears that a trustee has taken a lucrative opportunity for himself that should have gone to the estate, a beneficiary may have the desire to obtain an accounting related to the real estate.

 Consult a Trustworthy Estate Litigation Attorney in the Bronx

 Often estate litigation in the Bronx arises in the course of substantial family quarrels.
-They require the attention of an experienced lawyer with sensitivity to family dynamics and stellar knowledge of the law.
-Estate litigation attorney Jules Haas has represented clients in the Bronx for more than thirty-five years.
+These lawsuits require the attention of an experienced lawyer with sensitivity to family dynamics and stellar knowledge of the law.
+Estate litigation attorney Jules Haas has represented clients in the Bronx for more than four decades.
 Whether you’re concerned about bringing a will contest, need to defend your accounting for a trust, or need to initiate a turnover proceeding, you can call Jules Haas at (212) 355-2575 or contact us through our online form.
-We review cases for free, and offer reasonable fee structures.
+We review cases for free and offer reasonable fee structures.